flewsoftware/oDrop/README.md

 ## Features
 * sender IP discovery using udp4 (no need to enter local ip of the sender)
-* high speed compressed data streaming
+* fast file transfer speed using tcp

 **NOTICE: oDrop is currently in beta use at your own risk**